Here we can chat about the non-digital world - films, formats, developing, processing, scanning, whatever.

 I need to start hunting for another Canonet.
 The rangefinder patch in mine is so faint it's hard to use in anything less than direct sunlight.

-― boots get knocked from here to czechoslovakier (milo z), Wednesday, 2 March 2011 23:44 (seven years ago) Permalink
+― boots get knocked from here to czechoslovakier (milo z), Wednesday, 2 March 2011 23:44 (eight years ago) Permalink

 photos are kinda meh but I absolutely love that look of washed out yet saturated color - guessing he was scanning prints & not the actual negatives